Sangohe/bivl2ab-pytorch-models/README.md

 # bivl2ab-pytorch-models

-This projects holds the models developed in the Pytorch course taken from BIVL²ab students.
+This projects holds PyTorch models developed by BIVL²ab students.

 # Set the environment